Explore Arial Island Wildlife Sanctuary – Complete Travel Guide

 Mammals

-• Fruit Bats, Andaman Shrews, Rats: Small mammalian species adapted to forested and island life.
+• Fruit Bats, Andaman Shrews, Rats: The islands are home to small mammalian species adapted to forested and island life.
+You might see fruit bats (flying foxes) roosting in large trees during the day or flying out at dusk.

-• Crab-eating Macaque and Wild Boar: More common mammals that can adapt to both forest and coastal fringe habitats.
+• Crab-eating Macaque and Wild Boar: These are more common mammals in the Andamans that can adapt to both the deep forest and the coastal fringe habitats.
+The macaques are often seen near the water’s edge looking for crabs and shellfish.

 Birds